crate/services-docs/docs/reference/glossary.rst

 is an entity that reads event data from an IoT hub.
 It is possible to use a consumer, such as Azure IoT Hub, with CrateDB Cloud: you can store the data processed by the consumer on the Cloud :ref:`cluster <gloss-cluster>`.
-For a tutorial on how to do this, see `this article on our blog`_.
+For a tutorial on how to do this, see `this article on the blog`_.
 Operations on consumers are registered in the :ref:`Audit Log <gloss-audit-log>`.

 ..
 SEEALSO::